 These types of reasoning questions put your logical reasoning to the test by pushing you to come up with a solution from a set of options.
 Number sequences, symbol sequences, making judgments, letter sequences, matching definitions, analogies, and so on are examples of logical reasoning questions.
 These questions are simple to answer if you know the correct methods.

 Verbal Reasoning questions make the student think about his vocabulary knowledge and draw conclusions based on their understanding of words and ideas.
-Classification, analogy, blood relation, direction sense test, logical Venn diagrams, coding-decoding, symbols and notations, situation-reaction tests, statements and assumptions, ranking, and so on are some of the common problems.
+Classification, analogy, blood relation, direction sense test, logical Venn diagrams, coding-decoding, symbols and notations, situation-reaction tests, statements and assumptions, ranking, and so on are some common issues.
 When you start practicing these questions, they become a lot more exciting.

 Data sufficiency requires a basic understanding of mathematics, either directly or indirectly.
-The applicants must analyze the given statements and determine whether or not they are sufficient to answer the problem.
+The applicants must analyze the given statements and determine whether they are sufficient to answer the problem.